marija-vukic/power-outage-analysis/README.md

 ></iframe>
 We observe that the climate region with the greatest amount of power outages from January 2000 to July 2016 is the Northeast.
 Additionally, we also observe the top two regions most impacted by power outages are the WECC and RFC regions.

-2. Next I wanted to analyze the leading cause categories of power outages.
+2.Next I wanted to analyze the leading cause categories of power outages.
 <iframe
   src="assets/cause_cat_dist.html"
   width="800"